galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 >
 {: .hands_on}

 We should now have a graph that gives us not only individual data points, but also a more easily consumable overall representation.
-For many metrics there is so many data pooints individually collected that it can be overwhelming, and useful to come up with an aggregate representation that summarises the points into a more easily consumed value.
+For many metrics there are so many data points individually collected that it can be overwhelming and so it is often useful to come up with an aggregate representation that summarises the points into a more easily consumed value.
 We will touch upon this again under the monitoring section.

 ## Styling